-My high craving for novelty is linked to my curiosity and love of learning.
+My high craving for novelty is linked to my Curiosity, Growth and Drive.
 I don’t want to be stuck with something if I’m not making progress.
 But I will bull-headedly stick with a skill or knowledge until I “get it”.
 I’ve applied this in my career by mastering knowledge and skills through reading, learning from people around me, and practising until I’ve nailed whatever it is I’m working on.
 Then I put my mastery together with my perspective to help others see new pathways to solve problems.

-My sense of perspective and curiosity are linked to the way I won’t engage if I don’t see the point.
-It isn’t (always!) just senseless rebellion!
-I need to understand the meaning and purpose of what I am asked to do, and once I’ve got that (and it is aligned with my values), I’m 100% committed.
+My Curiosity is also linked to the way I won’t engage if I don’t see the point.
+It isn’t (always!) just senseless rebellion.
+Once I understand the meaning and purpose of what I am asked to do (and it is aligned with my values), I’m 100% committed.

 I hate housework.
 Like really, REALLY hate it.
 It’s a major weakness (no potential weakness here, this is an actual weakness that I have no intention to flip).
 Which means that when I do it, I have a tendency to be half-hearted (resulting in generations of dust bunnies under the bed).
 I now delegate it to wonderful people who gain satisfaction from cleaning and have made it their business.
 It’s a win-win.